This post may contain affiliate links.

 I decided to try something new this year and use a snowflake stencil and aerosol spray snow to create snowflakes on this window.

 Spray snow washes off easily with a damp rag or paper towel—which is good.
 It was a messy project!
 I thought about using paper snowflakes or vinyl decals instead, but I like how the snow turned out.

 The silhouettes look nice when I draw the curtains to keep the sun from glaring on my laptop screen. 🙂

-Since taking the photo above, I replaced the elephants on my corner tension shower shelf with a little camper ornament I couldn’t resist at Target and an LED flameless candle.
-The candle is special to me because my sister-in-law, who is studying graphic design, designed the image for it, and I had it printed on a candle.
+On my corner tension shower shelf, I decorated with a little camper ornament I couldn’t resist at Target and an LED flameless candle.
+The candle was custom-designed as a gift.
+My sister-in-law created the graphic and had it printed on a candle.

-I had another length of lighted greenery, but the lights stopped working, so I removed them and used it to make this wreath for the front door by wrapping around a bent coat hanger and adding some more LED fairy lights (they’re battery powered) and the rest of my plaid ribbon.
+On another length of lighted greenery, the lights stopped working.
+I removed them and used the garland to make this wreath for the front door by wrapping it around a bent coat hanger.
+I added some battery-powered fairy lights and the rest of my plaid ribbon.

 Altogether my Christmas/winter decorations don’t take up very much space, but they help me feel festive during the winter months! 🙂

 Do you have a space-saving holiday decor idea?
 Leave a comment to share it!

 - Click here to see photos of RVs decorated for the holidays!

 - To see pictures of Christmas trees inside RVs, click here!